 Less suction than expected

 With the right attachments, you can clean every corner of your car, not just the mats and seats.
-The ThisWorx Portable Car Vacuum Cleaner provides users with all the necessary tools to clean their vehicle’s interior from top to bottom, with a 16-foot power cord to make it happen.
+The ThisWorx Portable Car Vacuum Cleaner provides users with all the necessary tools to clean their vehicle’s interior from top to bottom, with a 16-foot power cord and maneuverable weight (less than two and a half pounds) to make it happen.
 Its flathead nozzle creates a small profile for cracks and under the seats.
 Its extension tube reaches deep under the seats.
 Finally, its brush head is perfect for getting clinging hairs and larger debris out of the seats and mats without needing a full-size vacuum.

 In addition to its attachments, ThisWorx’s model empties cleanly into the trash and comes with a filter-cleaning brush, plus an extra HEPA filter when the time comes to replace the current one.